gschorkopf/four_point_play/source/_posts/2014-09-17-hand-rolling-user-authorization.markdown

 categories: code ruby rails
 ---

 When writing a Rails app, you'll almost always have to employ some form of user authorization.
-Peeps wanna sign in and be able to see their personal awesomeness.
+Peeps wanna be able to sign in and see their personal awesomeness.
 And often enough, certain folks (admins, managers, <a href="http://2.bp.blogspot.com/-W303-_EO37M/TVw1bxG_gRI/AAAAAAAAAjY/cjHl5LiOe3c/s1600/math2.jpg" target="_blank">bad-ass M.C.s</a>) will have specialized permissions.
 Today, we're going to hand roll authorization into our web app.

 <!--more-->

 Popular Ruby gems for authorization include <a href="https://github.com/ryanb/cancan" target="_blank">CanCan</a>, <a href="https://github.com/RolifyCommunity/rolify" target="_blank">Rolify</a>, and my personal favorite, <a href="https://github.com/elabs/pundit" target="_blank">Pundit</a>.
-Today we're going to hand roll our own authorization system, taking some naming queues from the latter.
+For the purposes of this walkthrough, we'll take some naming queues from the latter.

 I'm going to assume you've already handled authentication somewhere in your app.
 For clarity, authentication is confirming the identity of a user, while authorization is determining the permissions of said user.